 The giant dogwood has such an appealing appearance that it’s also known as the wedding cake tree.
 This is due to its tiered branch structure and elegantly variegated white and green leaves.
 Wedding cake tree care for young plants should be consistent until establishment but mature variegated giant dogwood trees are quite hardy and tolerant, provided they are kept moist.
 Read on to learn more about this interesting flowering dogwood variety.

 Giant Dogwood Information

-The wedding cake dogwood has the grown up moniker Cornus controversa ‘Variegata.’
-This lovely tree grows up to 50 feet tall but more commonly 25 to 30 in height.
+The wedding cake dogwood has the grown-up moniker Cornus controversa ‘Variegata.’
+This lovely tree grows up to 50 feet (15 m.) tall but more commonly 25 to 30 feet (8-9 m.) in height.
 It is a native of Asia, which can be planted in United States Department of Agriculture zones 5 through 8.
 These trees are easy to grow and susceptible to only a few pests and diseases.

-In fall, the leaves turn a rich red and in spring the bright green tops of new leaves compliments the variegated silvery white tinged under leaves.
+In fall the leaves turn a rich red and in spring the bright green tops of new leaves complement the variegated silvery white tinged under leaves.

 Growing a Giant Dogwood Tree

 These trees are not found in many nurseries, but if you are lucky enough to find one, take care to situate it in a good location and provide basic wedding cake tree care as it establishes.

 The best place for variegated giant dogwood trees is in slightly acidic soil where there is dappled lighting.
 It will also perform well in full sun situations.

 You can plant it in either clay or loam, but the soil should be slightly moist but not boggy.
 Take care to provide enough space above and on the sides for the adult height and spread of this majestic tree.